Navdevl/turbohustle/content/blog/engine-braking-control-moto-gp.md

 #### Butterfly Valves

-Even after the rider roll off the throttle completely, the butterfly valves does not close completely.
-The movement of butterfly valves are controlled which can be noticed from **_Number 6,_** since sudden closing of butterfly valves can end up locking the rear wheels causing some undesirable effects to the rider.
+Even after the rider roll off the throttle completely, the butterfly valves do not close completely.
+The movement of butterfly valves is controlled which can be noticed from **_Number 6_**, since the sudden closing of butterfly valves can end up locking the rear wheels causing some undesirable effects on the rider.
 As the rear wheel load increases the butterfly valves gradually closes which increases the engine braking effect.

 After the system exits the Engine Braking strategy, the butterfly valve opens one after the other to provide a smooth transition which reduces the braking force from the rear wheel gradually.